How can I help Project Response?

 More FAQs about domestic violence and sexual assault

-Why do some females put up with abuse?
+Why do someone put up with abuse?

 - Loneliness often seems worse than abuse.

-- Pressure to have a boyfriend.
+- Pressure to have a boyfriend/girlfriend.

 - Thinking they can “fix” or help.